tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

 **Pebble:**

-- Dialog box at the bottom of the screen at the beginning of each episode (instructions and story-telling from Pebble), which can be skipped [1]
+- Dialogue box at the bottom of the screen at the beginning of each episode (instructions and story-telling from Pebble), which can be skipped [1]